joshschmelzle/resequence-esx-ap-numbers/README.md

 Resequence Ekahau's Site Survey (.esx accessPoints.json) Access Point (AP) names using Python.

-in no particular order, the new AP #'s will never be higher than the total number of APs.
+In no particular order, the new AP #'s will never be higher than the total number of APs.

 # requirements